"...and then I saw

 - Cledus T Judd has a song called Goodbye, Squirrel!, which is a parody of the Dixi Chicks' song Goodbye Earl.
 The song tells the story of a couple of deer hunters who were thwarted from shooting a 34-point buck by a squirrel that jumped out of a tree and onto one of the hunters, causing him to fall out of the tree stand.
 The hunters return with TNT and M-80 fireworks and proceed to blow up a section of the forest (and themselves) in an attempt to kill the squirrel.
 The squirrel survived unharmed, but the hunters were "barely alive by the time the game warden arrived".

 - Khan, the giant catfish, is Julius' nemesis in Liberty Meadows.
 Julius reacts to sightings of Khan the same way that Captain Ahab reacts to reports of Moby-Dick.

-- Reggie: a feral Gator swimming in Machado Lake in Harbor City, California.
-After over a year, he was caught in May of 2007 and currently resides in the LA Zoo.
-The late Steve Irwin would've had a go...if not for his unfortunate accident.
+- Reggie, a gator that ended up swimming in Machado Lake in Harbor City, California.
+After over a year of various attempts, he was finally caught in May of 2007 and currently resides in the LA Zoo.

 - Benson the giant carp, formerly of Bluebell Lakes, England.